deepaksuthar40128/loadStream/README.md

 ## Description

 Load Stream is a versatile package that facilitates the uploading of large files to a server in chunks.
 The package provides both server-side (`load-stream`) and client-side (`loadstream-client`) components.
-It utilizes HTTP short pooling to break files into chunks and send them to the server, providing multiple listeners for events like progress, completion, and errors.
+It utilizes HTTP short polling to break files into chunks and send them to the server, providing multiple listeners for events like progress, completion, and errors.

 ### Features

 - Efficient file uploading with chunking
-- HTTP short pooling for improved performance
+- HTTP short polling for improved performance
 - Multiple event listeners: onprogress, onload, onerror
 - Methods for stopping and resuming uploads